emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

 ===================

-To get hands-on experience with programming Wasm Audio Worklets, let's create a simple application which outputs random noise through the output channels.
+To get hands-on experience with programming Wasm Audio Worklets, let's create a simple audio node that outputs random noise through its output channels.

 1. First, we will create a Web Audio context in C/C++ code.
 This is achieved via the ``emscripten_create_audio_context()`` function.
-In a larger application that integrates existing Web Audio libraries, you may already have an ``AudioContext`` created via some other library, in which case you would instead register the context to be visible to WebAssembly by calling the function ``emscriptenRegisterAudioObject()``.
+In a larger application that integrates existing Web Audio libraries, you may already have an ``AudioContext`` created via some other library, in which case you would instead register that context to be visible to WebAssembly by calling the function ``emscriptenRegisterAudioObject()``.

-Then, we will instruct the Emscripten runtime to establish a Wasm Audio Worklet thread scope on this context.
-The code for this looks like:
+Then, we will instruct the Emscripten runtime to initialize a Wasm Audio Worklet thread scope on this context.
+The code to achieve these tasks looks like:

 .. code-block:: cpp